 \subsection{Generalization to other UDF Networks}

-To show that our meshing procedure is applicable as-is to methods using UDF representations, we use it downstream of publicly available pre-trained networks.
+To show that our meshing procedure is applicable as-is to other UDF-based methods, we use it downstream of publicly available pre-trained networks.
 In Fig.~\ref{fig:ndf_anchorudf} (bottom) we mesh the outputs of the garment reconstruction network of AnchorUDF~\cite{Zhao21a}.
 In Fig.~\ref{fig:ndf_anchorudf} (top) we apply it to the point cloud completion pipeline of NDF~\cite{Chibane20b}.
-Both these methods originally provide dense point clouds of the implicit UDF surface, that must then be meshed using the time-costly ball pivoting algorithm.
-Instead, our method can directly mesh the UDF, and does so in a fraction of the time and preserves differentiability.
-That makes the result suitable for inclusion into an end-to-end differentiable pipeline.
+Both these methods output dense point clouds surface, which must then be meshed using the time-costly ball pivoting algorithm.
+Instead, our method can directly mesh the UDF and does so in a fraction of the time while preserving differentiability.
+That makes the whole algorithm suitable for inclusion into an end-to-end differentiable pipeline.